contentstack/cli/packages/contentstack/README.md

   $ csdx cm:bulk-publish:add-fields

 OPTIONS
-  -B, --branch=branch              [default: master] Specify the branch to fetch the content from (default is master
+  -B, --branch=branch              [default: main] Specify the branch to fetch the content from (default is main branch) -a, --alias=alias                Alias for the management token to be used
-                                   branch)

-  -a, --alias=alias                Alias for the management token to be used

   -b, --bulkPublish=bulkPublish    [default: true] This flag is set to true by default.
 It indicates that contentstack's